Adobe Training Description|

 Adobe Training Prerequisites

-Before taking this course, students should be familiar with the basic functions of their computer's operating system such as creating folders, launching programs, and working with windows.
-Students should also have basic Windows application skills, such as copying and pasting objects, formatting text, saving files, and so on.
+Before taking this course, students should be familiar with the basic functions, such as creating folders, launching programs, and working with windows, of their computer's operating system.
+They should also have the basic Windows application skills, such as copying and pasting objects, formatting text, saving files etc.

 Instructor led, group-paced, classroom-delivery learning model with structured hands-on activities.

-Students who need to edit video clips and create digital movies, but have little or no experience using Premiere Pro or students who want to edit video more quickly, integrate video with other Adobe products, and work in a digital format that can be repurposed for multiple uses.
-They may have experience using graphic design and illustration programs, such as page layout or photo editing programs, but probably do not have experience using other video editing applications.
+This course is designed for students who need to edit video clips and create digital movies, but have little or no experience using Premiere Pro or for students who want to edit video more quickly, integrate video with other Adobe products, and work in a digital format that can be repurposed for multiple uses.
+They may have experience using graphic design and illustration programs, such as page layout, photo editing, or illustration programs, but probably do not have experience using other video editing applications.

-- Intel Pentium III 800 MHz processor (Pentium 4, 3 GHz recommended).
+- Intel Pentium IV 2.5 GHz processor (Pentium 4, 3 GHz recommended).

-- At least 800 MB of available hard-disk space.
+- At least 10 GB of available hard-disk space.

 - Microsoft DirectX-compatible sound card (multichannel ASIO-compatible sound card for surround sound support recommended).